Don Henley: Lawsuits with Geffen Records

 A long period without a new recording followed as Henley waited out a dispute with his record company while also participating in a 1994 Eagles reunion tour and live album.
-During the hiatus, Henley recorded a cover of "Sit Down, You're Rockin' the Boat" for the film Leap of Faith, and provided the background vocals for country star Trisha Yearwood's hit single "Walkaway Joe", and duetted with Patty Smyth on "Sometimes Love Just Ain't Enough", and Roger Waters on "Watching TV" on Waters' Amused to Death album, in 1992.
-Henley provided the voice of Henry Faust in Randy Newman's Faust, a 1993 musical which was released on compact disc that year.
+During the hiatus, Henley recorded a cover version of "Sit Down, You're Rockin' the Boat" for the comedy drama film Leap of Faith, and provided the backing vocals for country singer Trisha Yearwood's hit single "Walkaway Joe", and duetted with Patty Smyth on "Sometimes Love Just Ain't Enough", and Pink Floyd's Roger Waters on "Watching TV" on Waters' third studio album Amused to Death in 1992.
+Henley provided the voice of Henry Faust in Randy Newman's Faust, a 1993 musical which was released on compact disc (CD) that year.

-Henley and Courtney Love testified at a California Senate hearing on that state's contractual laws in Sacramento on September 5, 2001.
+Henley and alternative rock singer Courtney Love testified at a California State Senate hearing on that state's contractual laws in Sacramento on September 5, 2001.
 In 2002 Henley became the head of the Recording Artists' Coalition.
 The coalition's primary aim was to raise money to mount a legal and political battle against the major record labels.
 Henley says the group seeks to change the fundamental rules that govern most recording contracts, including copyright ownership, long-term control of intellectual property and unfair accounting practices.
 This group filed a friend-of-the-court brief in the Napster case, urging District Judge Marilyn Hall Patel not to accept the industry's broad claims of works made for hire authorship.

-Inside Job and recent solo work
+Inside Job and later solo work

-In 2000, after 11 years, Henley released another solo album titled Inside Job which peaked at number 7 on the Billboard 200 and contained the new singles "Taking You Home", "Everything Is Different Now", "Workin' It" and "For My Wedding".
+In 2000, after 11 years, Henley released his fourth solo studio album Inside Job which peaked at number 7 on the Billboard 200 and contained the new singles "Taking You Home", "Everything Is Different Now", "Workin' It" and "For My Wedding".
 He performed songs from the album in a VH1 Storytellers episode during 2000.
 In 2002 a live DVD entitled Don Henley: Live Inside Job was released.
 In 2005, Henley opened 10 of Stevie Nicks' concerts on her Two Voices Tour.

-Henley performed duets with Kenny Rogers on Rogers' 2006 release Water & Bridges, titled "Calling Me" and on Reba McEntire's 2007 album, Reba: Duets, performing "Break Each Other's Hearts Again".
+Henley performed a duet with Kenny Rogers on Rogers' twenty-sixth studio album Water & Bridges (2006), titled "Calling Me" and on Reba McEntire's twenty-sixth studio album, Reba: Duets (2007), performing "Break Each Other's Hearts Again".

 In a 2007 interview with CNN, while discussing the future of the Eagles, Henley indicated he still has plans for more records: "But we all have some solo plans still.
 I still have a contract with a major label [Warner] for a couple of solo albums."
-In January 2011, Henley commenced work on a solo album of country covers featuring special guests.
-Ronnie Dunn from Brooks & Dunn and Alison Krauss have recorded a song with Henley for the album.
+In January 2011, Henley commenced work on a solo studio album of country covers featuring special guests.
+Ronnie Dunn of Brooks & Dunn and Alison Krauss recorded a song with Henley for the album.

-On July 18, 2015, Henley started pre-orders of his album, Cass County.
+On July 18, 2015, Henley began pre-orders of his fifth solo studio album, Cass County.
 The album was released on September 25.

-Henley was honored with the "Lifetime Achievement" award during the East Texas Music Awards event in 2015.